Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 This is Later's territory, and it's still the best at it.

 Later's visual planner lets you see exactly how your Instagram grid will look before you publish.
 You can drag and rearrange photos, preview your feed aesthetic, and plan Stories alongside grid posts.
-For fashion brands, food photographers, travel influencers, and anyone whose Instagram presence is fundamentally about visual consistency, this feature alone can justify the price.
+For fashion brands, food photographers, travel influencers, and anyone whose Instagram presence is fundamentally about visual consistency, this feature alone can justify the price — pair it with our social media aspect ratios cheat sheet so the assets you drop into the grid render at the correct ratio.

 Later's media library is also strong.
 You can upload assets, organize them into labels, and store content for future use.
 The drag-and-drop workflow from library to calendar is smooth and intuitive.